 An installation includes a recorder and sensor, staff gauge and at least three benchmarks.
-Stations are visited typically at six weekly intervals and a two yearly inspection check undertaken for changes in any of the reference points.
+Stations are visited typically at six weekly intervals to check recorder and sensors and a two yearly inspection check undertaken for changes in any of the reference points.